St. Fillan's Crozier

 St. Fillan's Crozier is an 8th century Insular crozier crook (or head) traditionally associated with the Irish monk St. Fillan (Gaelic: Fáelán; "little wolf"), who lived in the eighth century at Glendochart in Perthshire, central Scotland.
 Only the crook survives; the staff was lost at an unknown date.
 Sometime around the late 13th century it was encased in the Coigreach (or Quigrich), a crosier-shrine of similar size and form built as a protective case, made from silver, gold and rock crystal and dating from the late 13th century, with additions c. the 14th or 15th centuries.
 The Coigreach was rediscovered in the mid-19th century by the archaeologist Daniel Wilson, who opened it and found St. Fillan's Crozier inside.

 Records show that the original wooden crozier (Scottish Gaelic: Baculus) was used for blessings and as a talisman or battle standard: it is recorded as having been brought onto the field at the Battle of Bannockburn in 1314.
-Later it was thought to be able to heal people and animals, and under the ownership of the Dewars of Glendochart—its hereditary keepers until the mid-18th century—acted as a ceremonial object for oaths of loyalty and dispute settlement, mostly related to the recovery of stolen cattle.
+It was later thought to be able to heal people and animals, and under the ownership of the Dewars of Glendochart—its hereditary keepers until the mid-18th century—acted as a ceremonial object for oaths of loyalty and dispute settlement, mostly related to the recovery of stolen cattle.

-Both St. Fillan's Crozier (catalog nr H.KC 1) and the Coigreach (H.KC 2) are in the collection of the National Museum of Scotland in Edinburgh, where they are displayed in the Kingdom of the Scots gallery, and are described by the museum as an "object-pair".
+Both St. Fillan's Crozier (catalogue nr H.KC 1) and the Coigreach (H.KC 2) are in the collection of the National Museum of Scotland in Edinburgh, where they are displayed in the Kingdom of the Scots gallery, and are described by the museum as an "object-pair".

 Description

-The crozier head is designed in the West Highland style, and like all contemporary Insular croziers formed from a wooden core lined with bronze plates, which are decorated with niello, lead sulphid, copper and silver.
+The crozier head is designed in the West Highland style, and like all contemporary Insular croziers formed from a wooden core lined with bronze plates, which are decorated with niello, lead sulphide, copper and silver.
 It is thought to date from c.
-800 AD, and was reworked in the 11th century.
-It was found inside the late-14th or 15th century Coigreach (or "Coigrich", sometimes spelled "Quigrich"), an ornamented crosier-shrine built as a protective case to hold what was left of the earlier object.
+800 AD and was reworked in the 11th century.
+It was found inside the late-14th or 15th century Coigreach (or "Coigrich", sometimes spelt "Quigrich"), an ornamented crosier-shrine built as a protective case to hold what was left of the earlier object.

 The Coigreach is made from a bronze base lined with a series of plaques decorated with raised bands of engraved metal ornamented with niello.
-Some of the bands have silver gilt and filigree; a number of these elements ere removed from the crosier and transferred onto the Coigreach.
+Some of the bands have silver gilt and filigree; a number of these elements were removed from the crosier and transferred onto the Coigreach.

 The head is 23.5 cm in height and 20.0 cm long.
-The rest the crozier (ie it's staff) is lost.
+The rest of the crozier (i.e. its staff) is lost.